vapvarun/wbcom-essential/readme.txt

 == Frequently Asked Questions ==

-= Is this plugin requires another plugin? =
+= Does this plugin require another plugin? =
 This plugin does not require any specific plugin.
-Although this plugin supports Elementor, if active.
+However, this plugin supports Elementor, if active.

 == Changelog ==
 = 3.6.0 =